philamp/rclone_jelly/README.md

 # Fork of "RClone_RD"

+## An experimental cache system when using rar2fs over rclone

 This is a fork of a fork.
 This fork is aimed to be used with jellygrail, an upcoming all-in-one solution to manage your sources of video assets based on a jellyfin package. **This is experimental as it changes the former purpose of rclone's cache.**